sUNC-Utilities/docs.sunc.su/docs/README.md

 loadstring(game:HttpGet("https://script.sunc.su/"))() -- (1)
 ```

 1. This loadstring uses [script.sunc.su](https://script.sunc.su/), which is an official mirror of the sUNC script.
-If the mirror is down or you would like to use the original loadstring, visit [this raw link](https://gitlab.com/sens3/nebunu/-/raw/main/HummingBird8's_sUNC_yes_i_moved_to_gitlab_because_my_github_acc_got_brickedd/sUNCm0m3n7.lua).
+If the mirror is down or you would like to use the original loadstring, visit [this](https://gitlab.com/sens3/nebunu/-/raw/main/HummingBird8's_sUNC_yes_i_moved_to_gitlab_because_my_github_acc_got_brickedd/sUNCm0m3n7.lua).

 Please note that as of sUNC v2.0, the test now only runs inside of the official testing game.
 The latest one may be retrieved from [our Discord server](https://discord.gg/FNNfTUpFYv).